<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 Businesses develop different versions of their products, customize them based on customer needs, and provide them at a fee for a specified period.
 This way customers get access to a range of products, and businesses can realize different levels of revenue.

-Besides providing a range of products, subscription pricing enables businesses to create additional value from different services.
+Besides providing a range of products, subscription pricing enables businesses to create additional value from different subscription services.

 The system you use to manage subscriptions in turn streamlines payment processing and ensures that revenue is recognized successfully.